Deferred? Write a letter of continued interest and choose your EDII school!

 Sample:

 Last summer, I completed a Duke biomedical engineering program focused on human-centered design.
 I learned CAD and how to prototype and evaluate concepts using HCD principles.
-The prior summer, I trained for a marathon, shadowed a Stryker device rep at surgery centers, and studied Spanish at a community college.
+The prior summer, I trained for a marathon, shadowed a Stryker device representative at surgery centers, and studied Spanish at a community college.

-What historical moment or event do you wish you could have witnessed?
-Min: 3 / Max: 50
+Prompt 3: What historical moment or event do you wish you could have witnessed?* Min: 3 / Max: 50

 w